nas5w/noble-tech/README.md

 # Noble Tech

-A list of companies with noble missions.
+A list of companies and organizations with noble missions.
+Note that this is a mix of for-profit, non-profit, and governmental entities.
 Feel free to open a pull request or issue with more companies!

 ## Civic Tech